GErP83/SlimRequest/README.md

   - error type
   - error msg
   - all response headers, if needed
-  - run time im milliseconds
+  - run time in milliseconds
   - bytes uploaded
   - bytes downloaded
   - skipped (will explain with stacks)